hexpm/specifications/policy.md

 When multiple active policies declare cooldowns, the effective cooldown is the strictest.
 Local cooldown configuration cannot lower it.

+Unlike the advisory and retirement rules, which compose by intersection across active policies, multiple cooldowns compose by taking the strictest (longest) duration.

 ## Client behavior

 A conformant client: